 Tip: Make sure string values are wrapped in single quotes.

-Save your changes.
 Tip: Look for the "…" in the upper right of the editor window to save changes and close the editor.
+You can also use

 Back at the command prompt, run the following command to launch the application and run your simulated device: